testsigmahq/testsigma-docs/src/pages/docs/integrations/test-labs/lambdatest.md

 ---
 title: "Integrate Testsigma with LambdaTest"
-meta_desc: "How to integrate the LambdaTest Cloud Test Execution Platform with Testsigma"
+metadesc: "How to integrate the LambdaTest Cloud Test Execution Platform with Testsigma"
+noindex: false
 order: 16.43
 page_id: "Integrate Testsigma with LambdaTest"
 warning: false